Kinjoo/Kinjoo/README.md

 ## Hi there 👋

-My name is Andre, I am currently a student studying Computer Science while working part-time.
+My name is Andre, I am currently a student studying Computer Science while working full-time as a facility engineer specialist.

 - 🌱 I’m currently learning how to integrate API's and llm's